 The Owner shall not Implement or allow Implementation of any Phase of the Development until the Green Space Scheme for that Phase as identified in the Design Code and Phasing Plan has been submitted to and approved in writing by the District Council.

-The Owner shall lay out and landscape the Green Space in accordance with any conditions on the relevant Qualifying Permission, in accordance with the relevant approved Green Space Scheme and (in relation to ecological features) the Landscape and Biodiversity Management Plan.
+The Owner shall lay out and landscape the Green Space in accordance with any conditions on the relevant Qualifying Permission, in accordance with the relevant approved Green Space Scheme.

 The Owner shall not, without the prior written consent of the District Council, cause or permit the Occupation of more than 75% of the Dwellings on any Phase until the Green Space on that Phase has been completed as evidenced by the issue of a Certificate of Practical Completion in accordance with paragraph 10 above.